matthew-robertson/dotfiles/README.md

 # dotfiles
 This is where my collection of dotfiles will reside, for easily transporting to other machines.
-For the forseeable future, this'll probably just be my .vimrc, and possibly my .gitignore or something.
+For the forseeable future, this'll probably just be my .vimrc and my .gitconfig/ignore.
 Will likely grow as time goes on.